matthjs/xai-gp/README.md

 # XAI-GP: Explainable AI with Gaussian Processes

 A simple implementation of probabilistic machine learning models with uncertainty quantification, focusing on Gaussian Processes and Deep Ensembles.
+This project addresses the shortcomings of prior work by providing a detailed comparison of the models with respect to calibration, model performance, and robustness under distributional shifts.

 ## Usage